stumpapp/stump/README.md

 ## Roadmap / To-do List

-Stump is early in development, so there is a LOT missing - gotta start somewhere though!
 These are my current end-goals with some current todos sprinkled in:

 - [x] Create Stump docker image that can be used to run the server on my Raspberry Pi (or any other machine)
   - [x] Create Dockerfile for prod